rayaway2020/project-group-lustrous-lynxes/README.md

 # Music APP by lustrous-lynxes
-[Appname] - Group project for CS732/SE750 group: Lustrous Lynxes
+[BeST] - Group project for CS732/SE750 group: Lustrous Lynxes

 # Project Overview
 This project is a music streaming service web app along with social platform elements where passionate music lovers may share their thoughts and discover more great musics.
 Users are encouraged to sign up an account at our web app that provides free music streaming and creating playlist services.
 The frontend was implemented using React framework, along with node.js, tailwind CSS, MUI-material UI and backend database was supplied by MongoDB.